CorrelAidxNL/forward43/README.md

 The project aims to utilize vast data regarding innovations and find a smart framework to solve the world's most pressing issues facing societies, governments, organizations or businesses with current existing solutions.

-**MasterPeace** is a grassroots peace-building organization that believes that the world is “7 billion talents, not issues” Therefore, we, in MasterPeace, use the soft-power of music, art, sports and play to mobilize and inspire young people.
+**MasterPeace** is a grassroots peace-building organization that believes that the world is “7 billion talents, not issues”.
+Therefore, we, in MasterPeace, use the soft-power of music, art, sports and play to mobilize and inspire young people.
 We believe that there is more that we have in common than what separates us.

 Therefore, we organize Dialogues within and between communities and stakeholders.
 We believe that the lack of perspective triggers polarization, extremism, and conflict.
 Therefore, we create perspective through capacity-building and leadership training for young people.